-Quick Spin: Comedian Matt Braunger
+Quick Spin Interview: Comedian Matt Braunger

 Matt Braunger Blue Shirt 46The fact that we even have Bridgetown Comedy Festival today can be owed to comedian Matt Braunger (along with co-founder Andy Wood).
 Braunger, who was born and raised in northeast Portland, describes himself as “…a lightning-rod of awkwardness…” in one of his specials.
 His humor is grab-a-beer-with-a-friend relatable, and he bursts with energy on stage.
 And while he may attract awkwardness, when you see him perform, it is evident that he is a professional.
 Each joke, tweet, Vine video, and podcast has been fine tuned, and the result is seamless, hysterical comedy.